engartst/engartst.github.io/recital/pres.md

 weighting of features
 multiple passes
-Principal component analysis (PCA)
+principal component analysis (PCA)

 ---
 ## Sound design

 Querying for a desired sound based off of features rather than manipulation of an audio file to fit.

-Implication to source identification.
+Effect on source identification.

 ---